 You might know Cydney Morris as the brains behind cult fashion brand Stone Cold Fox, but it’s clear the entrepreneur also has a talent for interior design, evident in her latest endeavor, The Foxalow.
-For Morris, creating her dreamy Californian bungalow in the heart of Venice Beach was a lifelong dream that, after years of careful preparation, finally came to fruition.
+For Morris, creating her Californian bungalow in the heart of Venice Beach was a lifelong dream that, after years of careful preparation, finally came to fruition.
 The dreamy coastal aesthetic adopted by this once slightly decrepit 1920s home is one that many décor devotees try to emulate—perhaps due to the laid-back way of life it intrinsically reflects.

-Dripping with white linens, antique trinkets, pops of blue, and a Pinterest-worthy outdoor shower, the unified home is the product of Morris’s tireless efforts and practically begs you to take off your shoes, pour a glass of wine, and never leave the couch.
-Ahead, she shares her renovator’s journey for creating her dream abode, from planning to execution and everything in between.
+Dripping with white linens, antique trinkets, pops of blue, and a Pinterest-worthy outdoor shower, the unified home is the product of Morris’s tireless efforts, and practically begs you to take off your shoes, pour a glass of wine, and never leave the couch.
+Ahead, she shares her renovator’s journey for creating her dream abode, from planning, to execution, and everything in between.

 Have you always wanted a home of your own, or was it something that happened more organically?

 Yes.
-There isn’t a time I can’t remember walking into someone’s house and getting envious because I wanted my own so bad.
+There isn’t a time I can remember walking into someone’s house and getting envious because I wanted my own so bad.
 I am a big dreamer, sometimes to a fault, but I’ve wanted a home (or many homes) all my life.
 A beach house, city house, even a vacation house.
 Especially when you get older, there’s a feeling that comes over you of wanting to nest and make a home that is completely yours.
-My savings, the right house, a few years searching, and here I am!
+My savings, the right house, a few years of searching, and here I am!

 The Foxalow required a lot of work and imagination to turn it into what we see today.
 How did you begin the renovation process?